 Anger is a normal human emotion.
 However, when you have out-of-control anger issues that lead to destructive or abusive behaviors, you should get help and learn how to control your responses to your emotions.
-Anthony Freire, LMHC, NCC, CCMHC, Kelley Hershman, LMHC, Kate Engstrom, LCSW, and their team at the Soho Center For Mental Health Counseling & Clinical Supervision in Greenwich Village of New York City offer customized anger management programs to help you learn strategies to keep anger at bay.
+Anthony Freire, MA, LMHC, NCC, CCMHC, Kelley Hershman, LMHC, Kate Engstrom, LCSW, and their team at the Soho Center For Mental Health Counseling in Greenwich Village of New York City offer customized anger management programs to help you learn strategies to keep anger at bay.
 Call the practice or schedule an appointment online today.

 Anger is a powerful emotion that ranges in severity from mild annoyance through intense fury.
 It’s also a perfectly normal and acceptable human emotion.
 Aggression is a natural way to express anger and can help you to fight or defend yourself.